corticometrics/fs-docker/readme.md

 ## The `fs-dev-xenial-recon-all` container
 -----------------------------------------------------------------------

-The `fs-dev-xenial-recon-all` container is used to build the dev branch of FreeSurfer and is based on Ubuntu 16.04.3 LTS (Xenial Xerus).
+The `fs-dev-xenial-recon-all` container is used to run dev branch version of `recon-all` and is based on Ubuntu 16.04.3 LTS (Xenial Xerus).
 It is build from the file `dockerfile.fs-dev-xenial-recon-all`

 ### Pre-reqs
 - Install docker